There are different reporting options and supportive measures available for individuals that have been impacted by sexual and relationship violence.

 If an impacted individual chooses to file a formal complaint to seek resolution from the University, there are different reporting options.
 It is the choice of the individual impacted what resolution option best meets their needs and if they would like to file a formal complaint.

-Upon receipt of a report of Prohibited Conduct, regardless of whether a reporting individual chooses to pursue a Formal Complaint, the Title IX Coordinator will provide Supportive Measures, as reasonable, available, and appropriate.
+Upon receipt of a report of Prohibited Conduct, regardless of whether a reporting individual chooses to pursue a Formal Complaint, the Title IX Coordinators will provide Supportive Measures, as reasonable, available, and appropriate.

 - Supportive Measures may include mutual restrictions on contact between the parties (also known as No Contact Orders), extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, safe-space zones, residence hall relocation, leaves of absence, transportation arrangements, increased security and monitoring of certain areas on campus, or reassignment to a different supervisor or position.